 While these character announcements are great, I hope that some characters from the original The Walking Dead end up appearing in this spinoff as well.
 A character I’ve been thinking should really reunite with Rick (besides Michonne) is Judith, Rick’s (basically adopted) daughter, as well as R.J., the son that Michonne and Rick share, both of which are residing at Alexandria at the end of The Walking Dead.
 With this new series, I can only wonder if Rick might get the chance to see his children again.

 However, with Michonne going off on her own in Season 10, I don’t know when these children might get to see their father again - if ever.
 Only time will tell.

-Scott M. Gimple Will Serve A Showrunner
+Scott M. Gimple Will Serve As Showrunner For The Series

 The Series Is Replacing The Much Talked-About Rick Movies

 I feel like we talked about those Rick movies for ages.
-When Andrew Lincoln first left the show, it was announced that there would be a trilogy of Walking Dead movies that would solely focus on the character’s survival after his supposed death - and rescue by Jadis that saw him taken away in a mysterious helicopter.
+When Andrew Lincoln first left the show, it was announced that there would be a trilogy of Walking Dead movies that would focus on the character’s survival after his supposed death - and rescue by Jadis that saw him taken away in a mysterious helicopter.